jokyel/M103_Project/README.md

 ### Affine cipher

 Similar to the Caesar cipher, the Affine cipher shifts each letter's index by a specified amount, but utilizes multiplicative and additive shifting.
-The person encrypting uses two numbers, a and b, such that
+The person encrypting uses two numbers, A and B, such that

-  - E(x) = ax + b mod 26
+  - E(x) = Ax + B mod 26
-  - D(x) = a<sup>-1</sup>(x-b) mod 26
+  - D(x) = A<sup>-1</sup>(x-B) mod 26

-where x is the index of a character in the alphabet, and a<sup>-1</sup> is the modular inverse of a.
-Note that a must be coprime with 26, otherwise the cipher is not reversible.
+where x is the index of a character in the alphabet, and A<sup>-1</sup> is the modular inverse of A. Note that A must be coprime with 26 to allow the ciphering process to be reversible, since the modular inverse of A mod M only exists if A and M are coprime.

 For example, we have a text `abcde`.
-If a = 5 and b = 10, then
+If A = 5 and B = 10, then

   - a -> 0 : 5(0) + 10 ≡ 10 mod 26 -> k
   - b -> 1 : 5(1) + 10 ≡ 15 mod 26 -> p